All the ammunition from all the manufacturers. All the ballistics finally in one place.

 SHOOTING

 What can I say?
 Shooting this 357 Magnum is a lot like going to a strip club.
 My gun was hot, the rounds were heavy, and oh man was I excited.
-The gun was accurate as expected and recoiled much less than the Smith & Wesson version.
-It felt stout, heavy and easy to aim.
-The sights were good and found the targets quite easily.
-They are also adjustable for windage.
-As all revolvers do, it fed everything without a hiccup.
-It ate many different types of .38 special, and 357 magnum, hollow points, LSWC, shot shells etc. Blowing up melons with the frangible ammunition was especially fun.
+The gun was plenty accurate and recoiled much less than I had anticipated.
+The gun feels solid, and a bit heavy but easy to aim.
+The sights are good and found the targets quite easily.
+The rear site on the GP100 is adjustable for wind-age.
+As revolvers do, it fed everything without a hiccup.
+It ate all different types of .38 special, and 357 magnum, hollow points, LSWC, shot shells etc. Blowing up melons with the frangible ammunition was especially fun.
 The trigger is very good.
 I did not find it at all difficult to manage in double action.
-Single action was as smooth as glass and broke very clean without stacking.
+I could quickly empty the 6 shots and still manage to hit target.
+Single action is smooth as glass and breaks very clean.
 I have no complaints whatsoever with the trigger.
-After the day at the range, I found it superior to my Smith version and much easier to shoot.
-I may be parting with the Smith & Wesson soon (perhaps for an AR-15) but the GP100 will be staying with me.

 CONCLUSIONS

-- Jeff | ballistics101.com
+Article by - Jeff

 GUN SPECS.